Surgeons Prove that Prescribing Fewer Painkillers Can Curb Addiction & Opioid Crisis

 - Work with your doctor on developing a tapering schedule to wean you off painkillers safely.

 - Get help at a drug detox center that offers opiate detox and therapy.

 Painkiller and prescription drug abuse can be safely and successfully treated at drug detox centers that offer medical detox programs and medication-assisted treatment.
 These detox programs can help you stop using painkillers without cravings and withdrawal symptoms, and can lower the risk for complications associated with opiate withdrawal.

-If you or someone you love needs help overcoming painkiller abuse, call our 24/7 confidential helpline at 800-483-2193.
+If you or someone you love needs help overcoming painkiller abuse, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our caring drug abuse counselors will help you find free detox treatment and other therapies proven safe and effective for painkiller addiction.